laminas/laminas-view/docs/book/php-renderer.md

 ## Options and Configuration

-`Zend\View\Renderer\PhpRenderer` utilizes several collaborators in order to do its work.
+`Laminas\View\Renderer\PhpRenderer` utilizes several collaborators in order to do its work.
 Use the following methods to configure the renderer.

-Unless otherwise noted, class names are relative to the `Zend\View` namespace.
+Unless otherwise noted, class names are relative to the `Laminas\View` namespace.

 ### setHelperPluginManager